 - If not, what can I start doing more of?

 Self Discovery Journal Prompts For Teen Boys

 Recognizing our strengths and weaknesses is a simple and powerful journal prompt.
 It makes us feel more confident.

 - Reread your strengths and weaknesses and fully accept them

 Prompt 8 // What Is Your Biggest Dream?

-The final question which says, “does this dream fulfill my soul or ego,” may be confusing.
-In the simplest terms, what I am asking is “is your dream focused on obtaining something extrinsic like social status, and award, validation, money, etc?” which would mean it is fulfilling your ego.
+The final question which says, “Does this dream fulfill my soul or ego,” may be confusing.
+In the simplest terms, what I am asking is “Is your dream focused on obtaining something extrinsic like social status, an award, validation, money, etc?” which would mean it is fulfilling your ego.
 Or does your dream fulfill something internal like a desire for challenge, a desire to serve others, etc?
 Answer this journal prompt to the best of your abilities.